32kda/com.onpositive.prefeditor/README.md

 ## To Be Done

- * Simple content assist, like "true/false" suggestion for some props, multi-line editor window for long text
+ * Simple content assist, like "true/false" suggestion for some props
  * Possibly - importing preferences from file and opening pref file location (does someone need such a features?)
  * Better filtering configuration, like filtering off selected scopes for platform preferences